The Hidizs DH1000 is a brand new slimline portable amp and DAC soon to be launched via crowdsourcing and retails for around $199.

 I’m hoping it lives up to the hype and competition in the lower mid-fi tier for portable DAC’s.
 To the Gauntlet, we go!

 The Build and Cables

 The DH1000 sports a stainless steel and aluminum alloy chassis, as well as a super fine tempered glass coating.
-Yes, the unit is top notch in build and feels like a small, dense piece of metal.
-In fact, it might be one of the best build qualities in a portable DAC I’ve yet seen and I enjoy it very much from an aesthetics perspective.
+Yes, the unit is top-notch in build and feels like a small, dense piece of metal.
+In fact, it might be one of the best build qualities in a portable DAC I’ve yet seen and I enjoy it very much from an aesthetic perspective.